Angiotensin: Production

-ACE is a target of ACE inhibitor drugs, which decrease the rate of angiotensin II production.
-Angiotensin II increases blood pressure by stimulating the Gq protein in vascular smooth muscle cells (which in turn activates an IP3-dependent mechanism leading to a rise in intracellular calcium levels and ultimately causing contraction).
-In addition, angiotensin II acts at the Na+/H+ exchanger in the proximal tubules of the kidney to stimulate Na+ reabsorption and H+ excretion which is coupled to bicarbonate reabsorption.
-This ultimately results in an increase in blood volume, pressure, and pH.
-Hence, ACE inhibitors are major anti-hypertensive drugs.
+Degradation

+Angiotensin II is degraded to angiotensin III by angiotensinases located in red blood cells and the vascular beds of most tissues.
+Angiotensin II has a half-life in circulation of around 30 seconds, whereas, in tissue, it may be as long as 15–30 minutes.
 Other cleavage products of ACE, seven or nine amino acids long, are also known; they have differential affinity for angiotensin receptors, although their exact role is still unclear.

+Physiological effects

+Angiotensin II exhibits endocrine, autocrine/paracrine, and intracrine functions.

+It promotes aldosterone release from the adrenal cortex, as well as arginine vasopressin release from the posterior pituitary.

+It acts directly upon the proximal tubules of the kidney to regulate water and Na+ reabsorption, promoting reabsorption at very low concentrations while increasingly inhibiting reabsorption with increasing concentrations.
+In the proximal tubule, it promotes Na+ reabsorption and H+ excretion (which is coupled to bicarbonate reabsorption) by the Na+/H+ exchanger.

+It causes venous and arterial vasoconstriction by a Gq alpha subunit-coupled receptor upon vascular smooth muscle cells (with downstream IP3-dependent mechanism causing a rise in intracellular Ca2+ to effect smooth muscle excitation-contraction coupling), thus acting to increase blood pressure.

+Pharmacological significance

-The action of AII itself is targeted by angiotensin II receptor antagonists, which directly block angiotensin II AT1 receptors.
+ACE is a pharmaceutical target of ACE inhibitor drugs, which decrease the rate of conversion of angiotensin I to angiotensin II, and of angiotensin II receptor antagonists which block angiotensin II AT1 receptors.

-Angiotensin II is degraded to angiotensin III by angiotensinases located in red blood cells and the vascular beds of most tissues.
-It has a half-life in circulation of around 30 seconds, whereas, in tissue, it may be as long as 15–30 minutes.

-Angiotensin II results in increased inotropy, chronotropy, catecholamine (norepinephrine) release, catecholamine sensitivity, aldosterone levels, vasopressin levels, and cardiac remodeling and vasoconstriction through AT1 receptors on peripheral vessels (conversely, AT2 receptors impair cardiac remodeling).
+Angiotensin II results in increased inotropy, chronotropy, catecholamine and sensitivity, aldosterone levels, vasopressin levels, and cardiac remodeling and vasoconstriction through AT1 receptors on peripheral vessels (conversely, AT2 receptors impair cardiac remodeling).
 This is why ACE inhibitors and ARBs help to prevent remodeling that occurs secondary to angiotensin II and are beneficial in congestive heart failure.